Conditions

 First aid:

-• Move pet to a cool area
+• Move the pet to a cool area

 • Rinse cool water over the paws, may use alcohol as well

-• Transport pet quickly to a veterinarian
+• Transport the pet quickly to a veterinarian

 Signs:

-• If event is not visualized…
+• If the event is not visualized…

 • Difficulty breathing